shikharmittal04/echo21/docs/detexp.rst

 Choosing a different SFRD model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Until now we have been working with physically-motivated SFRD models, which is why we had ``'phy'`` for ``type`` in the SFRD dictionary.
-ECHO21 offers two additional models of SFRD -- semi-empirical model and an empirically-motivated SFRD model.
+Until now we have been working with physically-motivated star formation rate density (SFRD) models, which is why we had ``'phy'`` for ``type`` in the SFRD dictionary. ``ECHO21`` offers two additional models of SFRD -- semi-empirical model and an empirically-motivated SFRD model.
 Let us first look at the semi-empirical model.
 The dictionary looks mostly the same as for the physically-motivated case, except now we use ``'semi-emp'`` for ``type``.
-Further, for this case now you also have an additional free parameter, ``t_star`` (default value 0.2).
+Further, for this case now you also have an additional free parameter, ``t_star`` (default value 0.5).
 The dictionary now looks like

 .. code:: python

    sfrd = {'type':'semi-emp','hmf':'press74','mdef':'fof','Tmin_vir':1e4, 't_star':0.5}

 Let us now implement an empirically-motivated SFRD model.
 For this you simply need to set your type as ``'emp'`` and choose the :math:`a` parameter.
-See our paper for the definition.

 .. code:: python

    sfrd = {'type':'emp','a':0.257}

+See our section 2.2 from our paper for more details on SFRD.

 Choosing the redshifts at which you want to evaluate global signal